kitfactory/onelogger/README.md

 ## License 📄
 This project is licensed under the MIT License.

+## Color Support 🎨

+OneLogger supports ANSI color codes in log messages:
+- Console output shows colored messages (when supported)
+- File output can strip color codes (configurable via `LOG_STRIP_COLORS`)

+### Windows Users
+Color support is automatically enabled on Windows 10 and later.
+For earlier versions, you might need to use Windows Terminal or another terminal that supports ANSI colors.

+### Environment Variables
+- `LOG_STRIP_COLORS`: Set to "true" to remove color codes from file output (default: "false")
+- `NO_COLOR`: Set to any value to disable colors completely

 ---

 Enjoy fast and configurable logging with OneLogger! 🎉